robkar/meb-ukb-uppmax-docs/ukb_data_on_uppmax.md

 ## Derived data

-Derived data and format conversions shared with all users
+Derived data and format conversions shared with all users: [NONE YET]